Hong Kong Arts Development Council

-The Hong Kong Arts Development Council (ADC) is a statutory body in Hong Kong tasked with development of the arts in the territory.
+The Hong Kong Arts Development Council (HKADC) is a statutory body in Hong Kong tasked with development of the arts in the territory.

-The ADC was created in 1995, under the Hong Kong Arts Development Council Ordinance, Chapter 472, replacing the former Council of Performing Arts.
+The HKADC was created in 1995, under the Hong Kong Arts Development Council Ordinance, Chapter 472, replacing the former Council of Performing Arts.
 It advises the government on cultural policy for Hong Kong and allocates grants, undertakes advocacy, promotion and development, and plans programmes, in support of the arts.

 Governance and administration

-The administration of the ADC is overseen by its (up to) 27 members, who are appointed by the Chief Executive of Hong Kong.
+The administration of the HKADC is overseen by its (up to) 27 members, who are appointed by the Chief Executive of Hong Kong.
 Of these, 10 are elected by various arts organisations (or groups of organisations), each representing an art form or aspect of art.
 The Council includes six standing committees: the Arts Promotion Committee, Arts Support Committee, Management Committee, Audit Committee, Review Committee and Strategy Committee, as well as a group for each of the 10 'art-forms'.

 Council members are appointed for three-year terms.
 Members appointed from 1 January 2011 are: